Lithium perchlorate: Inorganic chemistry

 Over 60% of the mass of the lithium perchlorate is released as oxygen.
-It has both the highest oxygen to weight and oxygen to volume ratio of all practical perchlorate salts.
+It has both the highest oxygen to weight and oxygen to volume ratio of all practical perchlorate salts, and higher oxygen to volume ratio than liquid oxygen.

+Lithium perchlorate is used as an oxidizer in some experimental (as of 1975) solid rocket propellants, and rarely to produce red colored flame in pyrotechnic compositions.